-There are a couple of turns which you will find on the map but basically in the end you will descend back down to Levada do Castelejo on some clear dirt tracks that are quite easy to navigate and not as difficult as the forest ascent.
+There are a couple of turns that you will find on the map but basically, in the end you will descend back down to Levada do Castelejo on some clear dirt tracks that are quite easy to navigate and not as difficult as the forest ascent.
 My favorite section of the descent was this beautiful section of lush levada.

 I hope you enjoyed this hiking guide and have a great time on the hiking trails of Madeira Island.

 Throughout my six months on Madeira Island, I stayed in multiple accommodations.
 My favorite regions to stay in were Funchal and Canico de Baixo.
 I’ve created several guides to help you find the right region for you and a great hotel or apartment.